Paycom Software, Inc. research snapshot

 Fundamental monitor

-Reduce confidence if growth slows while retention, client count, margins, or free cash flow weaken, or if repurchases require more borrowing.
+Reduce confidence if growth slows while retention, client count, margins, or free cash flow weaken, or if repurchases require substantially more borrowing.

 Investment research summary